raganwald-deprecated/homoiconic/2010/03/significant_whitespace.md

 I've always been a big fan of Javascript's good parts.
 But for various reasons, I "disappeared myself" whenever the subject of writing DOM manipulation browser code came up. i did some interesting things, like a complex form with dynamic field generation and a validation engine that ran in the browser and on the server using Rhino (would you believe there was nitpicking over whether this was "J2EE-compliant?")
 Recently, I decided it was time to get off the couch and embrace the DOM.
 So, I decided to write a small [Go Server](http://github.com/raganwald/go "raganwald's go at master - GitHub").

 The word on the street was that there were a bunch of powerful Javascript libraries kicking around, but the one thing I consistently heard about John Resig's [jQuery](http://jquery.com/ "jQuery: The Write Less, Do More, JavaScript Library") was that it "Changes the way you think about programming."
-And while I am far from done learning new things, I willa dmit that I have been provoked into wondering whether significant whitespace could be a really good thing.
+And while I am far from done learning new things, I will admit that I have been provoked into wondering whether significant whitespace could be a really good thing.

 let me show you what I am thinking about.
 One of jQuery's consistent styles is for most 'methods' to return the receiver, which allows you to chain method calls.
 For example:

     message_dialog_instance
       .text(text)
       .dialog({...})
       .dialog('open');

 This code invokes `text` once and `dialog` twice on `message_dialog_instance`.
 In Javascript, it's exactly the same as writing: